allangarcia/seedbox-to-plex-automation/README.md

   - Change default passwords
   - Change hostname
+  - Enable Wifi (if applicable)
+  - Expand your filesystem if not already
   - Enable SSH in "Interfacing Options" (if not already enabled)
+  - Adjust your locale settings
   - Update
   - Maybe you want to create your own user after reboot